Efficient Estimation in Single Index Models through Smoothing splines: Introduction

 Our exposition is organized as follows.
 In Section \ref{smooth:sec:prelim} we introduce some notation, formally define our estimator, and study its existence.
-We state and discuss our assumptions in Section \ref{smooth:sec:Assymplse} and prove consistency (see Theorem \ref{smooth:thm:cons}) and provide the rates of convergence (see Theorems \ref{smooth:thm:mainc} and \ref{smooth:thm:ratest}) for our estimator.
-We show that the estimator for $\theta_0$ is asymptotically normal (properly normalized) and is semiparametrically efficient; see Theorem \ref{smooth:thm:Main_rate} in Section~\ref{smooth:sec:SemiInf}.
+In Section \ref{smooth:sec:Assymplse}, we prove consistency (see Theorem \ref{smooth:thm:cons}) and provide the rates of convergence (see Theorems \ref{smooth:thm:mainc} and \ref{smooth:thm:ratest}) for our estimator.
+We show that the estimator for $\theta_0$ is asymptotically normal and semiparametrically efficient; see Theorem \ref{smooth:thm:Main_rate} in Section~\ref{smooth:sec:SemiInf}.
 In Section \ref{smooth:sec:simul} we provide finite sample simulation study of the proposed estimator and compare performance with existing methods in the literature.
-In Section~\ref{sec:real_data}, we apply the methodology developed to the car mileage data and the ozone concentration data.
-In Section~\ref{sec:summ}, we briefly summarize the results in the paper.
-Sections \ref{smooth:app:existance}--\ref{smooth:app:SemiInf} contain proofs of the results in the paper.
+In Section~\ref{sec:real_data}, we apply the methodology developed to the car mileage data and the Ozone concentration data.
+In Section~\ref{sec:summ}, we briefly summarize the results in the paper and provide some remarks on future directions of research.
+Appendices \ref{smooth:app:sec:Assymplse}--\ref{smooth:app:SemiInf} contain proofs of the some of the results in the paper.
+The proofs of the results not given in the Appendices can be found in the on-line supplementary material.